-For our present purpose, the decisive feature shared by places of business and habitual residences is their non-transitory nature.
-Already under ULIS, the German Supreme Court had held that the term "place of business" - which neither ULIS nor the UN Sales Convention explicitly define - refers to a "center of a party's business activities from which it participates in commercial transactions" (19), and subsequent case law interpreting the UN Sales Convention stressed that a place of business presupposes "a certain duration and stability" ( $^{20}$ ).
-It is therefore generally agreed that neither having a hotel room or a rented office in a city nor engaging in sales transactions on repeated occasions in a nation suffice ( $^{21}$ ).
-A further confirmation can be found in Article 4(h) UN Electronic Communications Convention, which since 2005 has defined the term "place of business" as "any place where a party maintains a non-transitory establishment to pursue an economic activity other than the temporary provision of goods or services out of a specific location".
-Although the latter definition was only developed "for the purposes of this Convention", it was an attempt to codify the characteristics that had already previously been recognized under other international conventions ( $^{22}$ ).
+For our present purposes, the decisive feature shared by places of business and habitual residences is their non-transitory nature.
+Already under the ULIS, the German Supreme Court had held that the term 'place of business' - which neither the ULIS nor the UN Sales Convention explicitly defines - refers to a 'centre of a party's business activities from which it participates in commercial transactions' (Bundesgerichtshof 1982: 2731), and subsequent case law interpreting the UN Sales Convention stressed that a place of business presupposes 'a certain duration and stability' (see Schwenzer & Hachem 2010: 37).
+It is therefore generally agreed that neither having a hotel room or a rented office in a city nor engaging in sales transactions on repeated occasions in a country suffices (Rosett 1984: 279).
+A further confirmation can be found in article 4(h) of the UN Electronic Communications Convention, which since 2005 has defined the term 'place of business' as 'any place where a party maintains a non-transitory establishment to pursue an economic activity other than the temporary provision of goods or services out of a specific location'.
+Although the latter definition was developed only 'for the purposes of this Convention', it was an attempt to codify the characteristics that had already previously been recognised under other international conventions (UNCITRAL Secretariat 2007: para 105; Hettenbach 2008: 78-79, 92).